imagekit-developer/imagekit-angular/README.md

 Input function which triggers when file has been selected to upload

 - `validateFile`
-Input function which will determine whether file can upload can proceed
+Input function which will determine whether file can upload can proceed (can be used to set file size validation)

 - `onUploadStart`
 Input function which triggers when file upload starts